lsprangers/lsprangers.github.io/docs/aws_sap/SECURITY.md

 ## RDS Security
 - RDS has multiple layers of security, encryption, and auth
 - KMS encryption at rest for underlying EBS volumes / snapshots
-    - Basically means for the actual block storage for a live RDS, or for snapshot data, we can encrypt it at rest via KMS
+    - Basically means for the actual block storage for a live RDS, or for snapshot data, you can encrypt it at rest via KMS
 - Transparent Data Encryption (TDE) for Oracle and SQL Server
     - Apparently important to remember that TDE can only be done for managed database providers (Oracle, Microsoft)
 - IAM Authentication for MySQL, MariaDB, and Postgres (basically the ope source ones).
-Therefore, we can do user authentication for the open source databases
+Therefore, you can do user authentication for the open source databases
 - SSL encryption to RDS is possible for all databases
 - All ***Authorization*** still happens in RDS no matter what - Authentication has many avenues, but Authorization is all apart of Database users and groups
 - Can copy unencrypted RDS snapshot to an encrypted one